 You can size your artwork to leave a thick or thin border around the edges, depending on the look you want to achieve.
 Or you can even wrap your map down along the side edges (although it takes a bit more work).

 For my homemade tile coasters, I cut out squares from old road atlases of some of the places my wife and I have lived together over the years, leaving about a 1/8″ white border as a frame.
 I cut the maps a little large to start, just to be safe, and then trimmed the edges until I liked how they looked.

 Step 2: Adhere with Mod Podge.

-Drizzle a little bit of Mod Podge (which, if you’re unfamiliar, is a super handy water-based glue and clear-drying sealant) onto the tile.
+Brush on a little bit of Mod Podge (which, if you’re unfamiliar, is a super handy water-based glue and clear-drying sealant) onto the tile.

 Then position your map or other scrap on top and flatten it out, being careful not to rip the paper if it absorbs some of the adhesive.